-Raised in Southern Africa, Deryck now works internationally from the U.K.
+Raised in Southern Africa, Deryck now works internationally from the U.K., identifying as a EurAfrikan.

 Originally an aspiring photojournalist, then a commercial photographer and filmmaker, Deryck now focuses on environmental and climate change issues and projects.
 He strongly believes that if we do not find the right solutions to climate change nothing else will matter.
 He is particularly passionate about rewilding, that he sees as essential to the survival of all species.